loic-nazaries/python_custom_functions/README.md

 # custom_functions
-An aggregation of various functions for data cleaning, analyses, modelling, etc.
+An aggregation of various Python functions for data cleaning, analyses, modelling, etc.